artoo-git/covid-19/README.md

 # covid-19
-Non-linear logistic regression models for south korea and italy
+Non-linear logistic regression models for the Covid-19 outbreak

 Just two snippets to plot models and prediction on the covid-19 outbreak data